Bikini Countdown: 25 Ways to Get Ready for Swimsuit Season

 Stock Up on Sunscreen

 You might like the look of tanned skin, but the sun takes a heavy toll on your health and your appearance.
 Sunlight consists of UVA rays, which can lead to premature aging and skin cancer, and UVB rays, which are the main cause of sunburn as well as premature aging and skin cancer.
 A broad-spectrum sunscreen will protect you against both types.
-Make sure to coat the skin generously, and don't forget to use a protective lip balm.
+Use at least an SPF 30 and make sure to coat the skin generously, and don't forget to use a protective lip balm.

 Buy Quality Sunglasses